italomaia/flask-empty/README.md

 Blueprints
 ==========
-Add your blueprints through the src/config.ConfigClass.BLUEPRINTS.
-A blueprint can be add using the path to the associated Blueprint instance like **blog.app** where **blog** is a blueprint module and **app** is a blueprint instance.
-See **examples/blog_example** for a "full example".
+Add your blueprints through the src/config.Config.BLUEPRINTS.
+A blueprint can be add using the path to the Blueprint.
+See **examples/blog_example** for a example.
+Just make sure your blueprint has a views.py and it has a 'app' Blueprint instance.

 SQLAlchemy
 ==========